Stacktical/stacktical.github.io/_posts/2024-03-01-bonzai-depin-dsla-protocol-v3.md

 #### Airdrop Requirements

-* You must be active on the KuCoin market for DSLA utility tokens at [https://www.kucoin.com/trade/DSLA-USDT](https://www.kucoin.com/trade/DSLA-USDT);
+* You must hold **both** DSLA utility tokens and BONZAI in a cryptocurrency wallet (not an exchange) by March 30 2024, to be eligible for the airdrop;
-* You must hold both DSLA utility tokens and BONZAI in a cryptocurrency wallet (not an exchange) by March 30 2024, to be eligible for the airdrop;
+* There is no amount requirement for how many DSLA utility tokens or BONZAI utility tokens you hold in your wallet.

-* There is no amount requirement for how many DSLA utility tokens or BONZAI you hold.
+💡 Don't worry!
+You can hold DSLA and BONZAI in different blockchain networks, as long as you are using the same wallet address.